'I played pretty well. I took advantage of the par fives and the short holes, and I putted well.'

-Milton Golf club's Tiger in great shape after two rounds of DP World Tour event in South Africa
+A top 20 finish in DP World Tour for rapidly improving Milton Golf Club member

-Williams followed a brilliant seven under par 65, which gave him the lead after the first round, with a solid one under par score of 71 in round two.
+Williams followed a brilliant seven under par 65, which gave him the lead after the first round of the DP World Tour event, with a solid one under par score of 71 in round two which kept him within two shots of the lead.

-Williams initially fell back after a birdie was followed by two bogeys on the front nine, but two birdies coming home carried him back up the leaderboard.
+But rounds of level par 72 and and a three over par 75 dropped him to a final score of three under par which was still good enough for an excellent joint-20th place finish.

-Home player Casey Jarvis leads the way on 10 under par after a second round 67, but Williams is just a shot behind fellow Englishman Marco Penge in joint third place with three other players including former Master champion Charl Schwartzel.
+The final round was completed on Monday after a heavy Sunday thunderstorm.
+Former Open winner Louis Oosthuizen won the event on 18 under par.

 The 22-year-old, who qualified for DP World Tour events after winning on the Sunshine Tour in South Africa earlier this year, rolled in eight birdies in his first round.